In case affecting oil, Norway Supreme Court says EU ships cannot fish Arctic snow crab | Law-Order

 - Norway

+Norway's Supreme Court ruled on Monday that EU ships cannot fish for snow crab off the Svalbard archipelago in the Arctic, in a case also deciding who has the right to explore for oil and minerals in the region.
 At stake was whether EU vessels had the right to catch snow crab, whose meat is considered a delicacy by gourmets in Japan and South Korea, in the same way as Norwegian vessels did.
-But what is valid for the snow crab, a sedentary species living on the seabed, is also valid for oil, minerals and other resources, the Supreme Court ruled in

-If it had won that right, it would have meant other states than Norway would have had the right of access to the natural resources on the continental shelf around Svalbard.
+If the company had won that right, it would have meant other states than Norway would have had the right of access to the natural resources on the continental shelf around Svalbard.
+In a sign of the importance the case had for Norway, some 16 judges listened to arguments when they were presented in January.
+Most other cases are decided by a panel of just five.

+On Monday only 15 judges decided in the case, to ensure a majority could be reached, with the youngest judge excluded from voting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)